Midwife in the Tire Swing

 “One what,” asked Arpad Tasmanian.

 “One out of three.
 You get three tries.
 Then I shoot you.
 Don’t worry, it’s an old joke.”
 Sarah backed off, leaving a five-inch frontier of neutral air space between her nose and his forehead.
 Arpad Tasmanian was good-looking.
 Did the Armenians bring strange diseases with them on their diaspora?
 Mountain tribesmen slaughtered by genocidal Turks, they ate dates and figs—go figure.
 She peered.
 He peered.
 There was a surge of revelatory silence between them, then they both got back to wrangling over the apartment.
-Sarah thought, Forget it: he’s just a salesman in wolf’s clothing.
 The rental game was afoot.
-And this pathetic basement apartment with grime-encrusted windows was worth more to her than any chance at a future fling.
+And this pathetic basement apartment with grime-encrusted windows was worth more to Sarah than any chance at a future fling.

-At under two thousand dollars—one month’s rent, one month’s security deposit, and the agent’s fee, again one month’s rent—the place was a golden find at less than the going market rate.
+At under six thousand dollars—one month’s rent plus one month’s security deposit and the agent’s fee, again one month’s rent—the place was a golden find at less than the going market rate.
 The signing of a lease demoted the gloom of her creative catacomb to a minor irritation.
-Sarah decorated her solo apartment with tasseled silk throws and hammered brass trays.
 The accordion-fold window grates had been locked with Master padlocks and their keyholes painted shut, removing any possibility of escaping from fire or flood into the pachysandra-filled front yard.
 Her bed was a fold-out convertible, on special at Jennifer Convertibles on Broadway at 96th Street.
 Jennifer Convertibles delivered to Brooklyn at no extra charge.

 “You looking at me?” asked the hatchet-faced man.
 He took a toke and passed her the pipe.